LikeLinus114/SpaceDiscovery3/README.md

 		The server notifies device B that a message is available for it (using some sort of message notification like Google Cloud Messaging for example, or simply by the devices polling regularly to see if they have any messages).
 		Device B retrieves the messages from the server
 "

+or we can prepare each app as a server and client together.
+In this case, we need to make the Android app work as an http-server: https://github.com/NanoHttpd/nanohttpd